 Every Albertan has the right to live free from violence.
 Perpetrators of sexual violence violate that right.
-Although anyone can experience sexual violence, we recognize it most often affects women and girls.

 The Government of Alberta does not tolerate these abuses of power and control.
 Though anyone can experience sexual violence, we recognize it impacts women and girls most.